 Materials

 Underground outlet materials include flexible conduits of plastic, metal, or other materials of acceptable quality.
 Materials must meet applicable site-specific design requirements for leakage, external loading, and internal pressure including vacuum conditions.
+All materials specified in Iowa NRCS CPS Subsurface Drain (Code 606) may be used for underground outlets.

 All conduits must meet or exceed the minimum requirements of the appropriate specifications published by the American Society for Testing and Materials (ASTM), American Association of State Highway Transportation Officials (AASHTO), or the American Water Works Association (AWWA).

 Underground outlet conduits may be continuous tubing, tile, or pipe sections and may be perforated or nonperforated.
 Ensure any couplers joining pipe sections are compatible with the pipe and will withstand all required loads.

+Use an appropriately designed filter fabric wrap (sock) or granular filter if migration of soil particles into the conduit is anticipated.
+Design the filter based on the particle size of the surrounding soil to prevent rapid clogging of the filter.
+Refer to Iowa CPS Subsurface Drain (Code 606) for the design criteria of filter media.

 Use fire-resistant materials for underground outlet components if fire is an expected hazard.
 All plastics must be UV resistant or protected from exposure to sunlight.

+The fill height over the underground outlet conduit or pipe must not exceed the values shown in Table 1 or Table 2, depending on the type of conduit material.
+Meet the following conditions for the use of different pipes and/or pipe cover parameters:

+The pipe must be a type listed in 210 NEH Part 650 Ch 14, Section 650.1413 “Materials.”

+An engineering load analysis is completed in accordance with the parameters and procedures defined in 210 NEH Part 636 Ch 52.

+Develop installation specifications for the specific site conditions and pipe material used.

+Table 1.
+ALLOWABLE COVER ON METAL PIPE (STEEL AND ALUMINUM)